Suki Doll

-André Pham, better known by the stage name Suki Doll, a Canadian drag performer and costume designer who competed on season 2 of Canada's Drag Race and season 1 of Drag Race Philippines: Slaysian Royale.
+André Pham (born July 4, 1993), better known by the stage name Suki Doll, a Canadian drag performer and costume designer who competed on season 2 of Canada's Drag Race and season 1 of Drag Race Philippines: Slaysian Royale.

 Early life

 André Pham was born on July 4, 1993 in Montreal, Quebec, Canada, one of six children.
 Raised in a religious household, she frequently found solace in Christina Aguilera's song "Beautiful".
 At a young age, her parents divorced and she and her siblings were raised by their mother, who worked three jobs to support the family while living in public housing.
 Pham frequently wore her mother's clothing, shoes and accessories, leading to a passion for fashion.
 She would later attend fashion school and cites her mother as one of her main inspirations.
 Pham worked as a designer in the fashion industry for a decade before turning to pursuing drag full-time after appearing on Drag Race.